While the south is certainly spectacular from "below” nothing beats experiencing it from "above”!

 DemandingSend an inquiry

-Our heavily modified super jeep truck then takes you for an adventurous ride up the Eyjafjallajökull towards our top of the line snowmobiles that provide you an exclusive access to the glacier volcano.
+Our heavily modified super jeep truck then takes you for an adventurous ride up the Eyjafjallajökull glacier towards our top of the line snowmobiles that provide you an exclusive access to the glacier volcano.

 After an unforgettable snowmobile adventure we stop by at a nearby local restaurant for a lovely lunch before continuing our journey south.
 On our way you get to observe various waterfalls and troll like rock formations.
 You'll also get to explore the farmlands that were most affected by the eruption in 2010 with a stop at Þorvaldseyri farm before turning back to the city from Skógarfoss waterfall.

-We then returning to Reykjavik just in time for dinner around 6 pm but with a check in on the black sand beaches along with some other carefully selected stops that were left out on the way south that morning.
+We then return to Reykjavik just in time for dinner around 6 pm but with a check in on the black sand beaches along with some other carefully selected stops that were left out on the way south that morning.

 ‘Shared ride’ is when two people share one snowmobile.
 Each snowmobile can take 1-2 people at a time.
 If you are booking shared rides only and bookings are in odd numbers you will need to buy one single ride, be sure to book this correctly in the booking process below.
 If this is not booked correctly, we will charge the extra fee on location.